IQSS/dataverse/doc/sphinx-guides/source/admin/make-data-count.rst

 Sending Metrics from Dataverse to the DataCite Hub
 --------------------------------------------------

+To make Dataverse log dataset usage (views and downloads) for Make Data Count, you must set the ``:MDCLogPath`` database setting.
+See the :doc:`/installation/config` section of the Installation Guide for details.

 To configure Dataverse to send the metrics to the DataCite hub, you must set up a cron job to call the following API endpoint:

 ``curl -X POST http://localhost:8080/api/admin/makeDataCount/sendToHub``